rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/NasSystemUpdateInput.md

       The updated API credentials of the NAS system.
 - nasFlashBladeApiCredentials: FlashBladeSystemParametersInput
   - Supported in v8.1+
+- smbCredentials: NasShareCredentialsInput
+  - Optional credentials that will be used to access all the SMB shares on the NAS system unless overridden at the NAS namespace level or at the NAS share level.
+This is applicable for NetApp and Isilon NAS systems only.
 - nutanixFileServerParameters: NutanixFileServerParametersInput
   - Supported in v8.1+